 Memoirs

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Star glows in the void, pin point in the firmament: quintessential! -haiku Touring with Ted
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Don't judge a man by his opinions, but what his opinions have made of him. -Georg Christoph Lichtenberg Touring with Ted

 I just read today that my old Army buddy Ted Withycombe died last November in 2017.
 Ted and I had not kept in touch after our Army service, so it was a spur-of-the-moment Internet search that found his obituary.
 It brought back some old memories of my friendship with Ted, particularly the bicycle trips in Europe we made together.
 My sincere condolences to his family and friends.